CBP Launches CAPE for IEEPA Duty Refunds (Reconciliation-Flagged Entries Now Accepted)

 - Confirm that ACH refund banking information is properly enrolled in ACE.

-Importers of Record (IORs) and authorized brokers can access the CAPE tab within their ACE accounts to begin the filing process.
+IORs and authorized brokers can access the CAPE tab within their ACE accounts to begin filing.
 Submissions require a CSV file listing up to 9,999 entry numbers where IEEPA duties were paid.
 The file must include entry numbers only, with no additional data fields.

 Filers can submit multiple CAPE Declarations if the number of entries exceeds the limit.
-Only the IOR tied to the entries or the broker who filed them can submit the declaration.
 A template is available directly within the CAPE upload function.

 Before acceptance, ACE performs validation checks to confirm: